krshubham/Teem-GSoC/Report.md

 ## Next steps:
 * Since I was not able to completely work on integrating Teem with Trello, I'd like to be in touch with further enhancements that SwellRT makes towards making its API available in non browser environments.
 * Working on to fix some small issues in Teem.
 I would really like to reduce the number of issues and the issues that are easy to fix.
+* It would be great to see the extension of Teem with other apps like Telegram in order to have a seamless collaborative environment where the users can feel connected without jumping from one application to another.

 ## Concluding thoughts
 It was really fun working this summer on such an interesting and thrilling project.
 Thanks to my mentor, Antonio, Berkman Klein Center, Harvard University and Google Summer of Code 2017 for giving me the opportunity to participate this summer and spend my summer doing some meaningful work!